orta/notes/web/auth-provider-notes.md

 - Keycloak.
 OSS version of Auth0, tempting, though hosting it myself feels like I might have the same security issues I'd get from writing some of this myself.
 Had a recent CVE which would have required remembering to updating the server etc. Third-party [paid hosting](https://www.cloud-iam.com/#pricing) seems to be quite expensive per user.

 - Supabase.
 Quite tempting to be honest, there's no upper bounds on users - people who have used Supabase seem to love it.
-We probably won't use too many other features but it could maybe act as
+We probably won't use too many other features but we could get it for auth and then maybe find more uses further down the line.

 - Playfab.
 A Microsoft games-oriented firebase competitor.
 We used it with Flappy Royale, doesn't really do auth as a service separately.